Jia Wenpeng

-Jia Wenpeng (贾文鹏; born August 3, 1978) is a former Chinese footballer who spent the majority of his career for Bayi FC before joining Shanghai Shenhua, Chongqing Lifan and Guangzhou Pharmaceutical where he was released at the end of 2008 season.
+Jia Wenpeng (贾文鹏; born August 3, 1978) is a former Chinese footballer who spent the majority of his career for Bayi before joining Shanghai Shenhua, Chongqing Lifan and Guangzhou Pharmaceutical where he was released at the end of 2008 season.

 Club career

-Jia Wenpeng began his professional football career in 1996 with Bayi FC where he was a loyal member of the team until the end of the 2003 league season saw the club relegated and then later disbanded at the end of the campaign.
+Jia Wenpeng began his professional football career in 1996 with Bayi where he was a loyal member of the team until the end of the 2003 league season saw the club relegated and then later disbanded at the end of the campaign.
 He would join top-tier club Shanghai Shenhua in 2004, however he did not play well at the club and was released at the end of 2004 season.
 Jia would then move to Chongqing Lifan in 2005 for 2.4 million Yuan and then later transferred to second-tier club Guangzhou Pharmaceutical along with teammate Zhou Lin in 2007.
 While at Guangzhou he would play a small part as the team won the division title, however while he gained more playing time the following season he was released in 2008.